 The primary goal of every CRO Agency is to increase website conversions by ensuring that every aspect of the site is functioning properly.
 Weeks and months are spent conducting different conversion researches so that every element on the site persuades customers to either make a purchase, download, signup or subscribe.

 But, having a well-functioning or a usable site doesn’t always guarantee an increase in conversions —at best, it only increases conversions by 5%.
 So, besides the site usability, what is the other aspect that optimizers focus on?

 Yes, you’re right.
 Optimizers also have to peek inside the visitors’ brains and understand the emotional and social needs that make them tick.

-Tell you what: knowledge of the customer’s emotional and social needs is everything in CRO.
+Tell you what: knowledge of the customer’s emotional and social needs is everything in conversion rate optimization.

 In any given market, if a company gets to know the customer’s social and emotional needs, there is a high chance of discovering hidden segments of opportunity, efficient product development and it becomes easy to know the kind of strategies to pursue.

 CRO companies often unearth the customer’s emotional and social needs through a theory known as the Jobs-to-be-done.
 This theory came out of Harvard Business School, and it has helped many optimizers understand: